APIN INSTITUTIONAL REVIEW BOARD (IRB)

 Who to submit to

 All submission should be made to the IRB administrator who is designated to receive protocols on behalf of the IRB, through secure electronic and physical means.
-The administrator will usually ensure that protocols are complete and all required information is provided by the researcher, before the protocols is presented to the IRB for review.
+The administrator will usually ensure that protocols are complete and all required information is provided by the researcher, before the protocols are presented to the IRB for review.
 The IRB relies on the documents submitted by the researcher to arrive at a decision.
 The research protocol must contain enough information, to enable the IRB make an informed decision on the ethics and science of the research.

 Content requirements of Protocols